 State, teachers' union reluctant to provide dollars for city schools

-by Benjamin Herold and Holly Otterbein for NewsWorks, a Notebook news partner
+By by Benjamin Herold and Holly Otterbein for NewsWorks, a Notebook news partner on May 16, 2013 08:49 PM

 On Wednesday, Mayor Nutter announced his plan to raise $95 million for Philadelphia's struggling School District, mostly through tax hikes on cigarettes and alcohol.